nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/upgrading-the-nuxeo-platform/upgrade-from-lts-2019-to-lts-2021.md

 #### Upgrade from CentOS 7 to Oracle Linux 7 {{> tag 'Since 2021.54'}}

-As part of our ongoing commitment to delivering secure, high-performance solutions, we will be transitioning the Docker Operating System (DockerOS) of our LTS 2021 Nuxeo Server distributed image from CentOS 7 to Oracle Linux 7.
+As part of our ongoing commitment to delivering secure, high-performance solutions, we will be transitioning the Operating System (OS) of our LTS 2021 Nuxeo Server distributed Docker image from CentOS 7 to Oracle Linux 7.

 This upgrade applies exclusively to clients using our LTS 2021 Nuxeo Server Docker image distributed through Nexus.
 If you are utilising other forms of distribution or have already upgraded to LTS 2023, you are not concerned by these changes.

-This DockerOS change is not breaking for a standard Nuxeo LTS 2021 server image, and the upgrade will proceed without disruption.
+This OS change is not breaking for a standard Nuxeo LTS 2021 server Docker image, and the upgrade will proceed without disruption.
 Limited instances of heavy customisation may require some additional configuration.

 ##### Actions and Next Steps